 The National Apple Harvest Festival has been drawing people to Pennsylvania with tasty treats, awesome live music, arts and crafts, demonstrations, and more for more than 50 years.
 The festival takes place over the first two weekends in October and packs enough activities and entertainment to make the whole weekend memorable.

-Drawing a crowd each year is the Chestnut Hill neighborhood’s Harry Potter-themed festival, now being called Wands & Wizards.
+Drawing a crowd each year is the Chestnut Hill neighborhood’s Harry Potter-themed festival, now being called Witches & Wizards.
 There’s a pub crawl, butterbeer galore, quidditch matches, chocolate frogs, and more.
 Make your way to this Harry Potter festival for an unforgettable experience this fall.